globalcoffeeplatform/CoffeeDataStandard/docs/source/governance.rst

 Prioritisation review
 ---------------------
-The list is shared on the GCP online forum, with at least a two-week window for discussion.
+The list is shared on the GCP website, with at least a two-week window for discussion.

 Based on discussions, a final list is then proposed by the technical team with all the issues that will be taken forward into the rest of the process.
 A proposal that has made it this far may or may not make it into the final upgrade.
 As the proposal is worked into final concrete examples and schema changes, further issues may arise that mean the original proposal cannot be implemented.